alecthibodeau/nona-ai/README.md

 # Nona AI

-🚨 ***Gemini Nano is an experiment which frequently has unexpected breaking changes to its API.
-Because of these changes Nona AI's prompt interface may not work optimally at all times.
-For instance, as of this writing on December 20, 2024 a prompt which contains numerical digits in its text (i.e. "What's 2 + 2?") will likely cause an error, but a prompt such as "What's two plus two" or "What's two + two?" will likely return a coherent result.
-I'm working to stay on top of these developments.*** 🚨
+🚨 ***Caveat: Gemini Nano is an experiment.
+Google frequently makes unexpected changes to it.
+These back-end changes can in turn cause breaking changes in Nona AI's front-end user interface, which means prompt functionality may not work optimally at all times.
+For instance, as of this writing on December 21, 2024 a prompt which contains numerical digits in its text &mdash; such as "What's 2 + 2?" &mdash; will likely cause an error in the Chrome browser.
+But a prompt such as "What's two plus two" or "What's two + two?" will likely return a coherent result.
+I'm working to stay on top of these ongoing Gemini Nano developments.*** 🚨

 ## A registration-free user interface for Google Gemini Nano that also works offline